 To enrich the community through access to library services and cultural opportunities.

-The Peter White Public Library (PWPL) was founded by Peter White and located within the City Hall.
-At that time, he donated "the sum of $4,000 to found a public library in the city, to be under the government of five trustees and $1,000 to be expanded in the purchase of cases and in completing a room in the new city hall.”
-Mr. White always provided space for the Library.
-It was later housed in the First National Bank Building on the south corner of Front and Spring Streets and later still in the Thurber Block on Washington Street where Book World was once located.
-The school district library and Peter White's private library were combined on March 27, 1891, by a special act of the Michigan Legislature, to become the Peter White Public Library.
-By October 1895, the Library was outgrowing this space, and White began the effort to construct a new library building.
+The Peter White Public Library (PWPL) has been serving residents of Marquette, Michigan for over a century.
+Founded in 1871 by Peter White, it was initially located within the City Hall.
+White donated $4,000 to establish the library and $1,000 for the purchase of cases and the completion of a room in the new city hall.
+Over time, the library was housed in different locations, including the First National Bank Building and the Thurber Block on Washington Street.
+On March 27, 1891, the school district library and Peter White’s private library were combined by a special act of the Michigan Legislature to become the Peter White Public Library.
+By October 1895, the library had outgrown its space, prompting White to spearhead efforts to construct a new building.
+Today, PWPL is located on the corner of Front and Ridge Streets in downtown Marquette.

 In 1900, John Munro and Mary Beecher Longyear donated the deeds for the lots at the corner of Front and Ridge Streets to the Board of Trustees of the Peter White Public Library.
 Nathan M. and Mary Breitung Kaufman and Peter and Ellen Hewitt White donated generously to the project.
 The building opened to the public on September 22, 1904.
 The cost of the building was $47,000 and the land was valued at $13,000.
 This magnificent Beaux Arts Classical building of white Bedford, Indiana limestone was designed by the Chicago architectural firm of Patton and Miller.
 The grayish-white, smooth-cut stone contrasted sharply with the reddish-brown brick and sandstone of other Marquette structures.
 The 1904 Library Board explained that it chose white stone “so as to furnish a variation to the dark stone which is characteristic of the architecture of Marquette.”
 Round-arched windows with keystones pierce the walls on the raised first story; the second-story windows are rectangular.
 An ornamental cornice encircles the red tile hipped roof.
 Stairs ascend to the projecting main central entrance on North Front Street, which is marked by four giant fluted columns in antis.
 The Library interior features white marble and weathered oak.
 Stained glass windows and a skylight produced by Speirling and Linden added to the beauty of the building.